ssarfraz/QuoVadisTAD/resources/processed_datasets/readme.md

 # Datasets
 We use the following multivariate and univariate datasets, see the paper for more details.
+For the purpose of consistant benchmarking and evaluation, we provide the prepared datasets (excluding WADI and SWaT) downloadable from this [Download Link](https://bwsyncandshare.kit.edu/s/ddPLrfokJQY7YCG).

 ## SMD Datasets